 Most applicants take the test about one month after graduating from nursing school.
 However, employers in some states hire graduates who have yet to take the exam, under the condition that they pass by a certain date.

 Check out this NCLEX study guide which offers prospective nurses step-by-step instructions on how to pass the NCLEX, including details on format, how the exam is scored, and what to do after you pass.

 More than six million candidates have taken the NCLEX since 1994, and the exam continues to serve as a standard tool to evaluate nursing applicants.
 Prospective nurses take one of two standardized exams to prepare for licensure in their state: the NCLEX-PN or the NCLEX-RN.
 The two exams feature similar topics and formats, with some exceptions.

-The NCLEX-PN suits candidates who earned a diploma in licensed practical nursing or licensed vocational nursing, and prepares candidates to become practical or vocational nurses.
+The NCLEX-PN suits candidates who earned a diploma in licensed practical/vocational nursing, and it prepares candidates to become practical or vocational nurses.
 The NCLEX-RN prepares applicants to become registered nurses.
-Applicants who take the RN exam hold an associate in nursing degree or a bachelor’s degree in nursing.
+Applicants who take the RN exam typically hold an associate degree in nursing or a bachelor's degree in nursing.

-The two exams both have a maximum of 205 questions.
 However, based on their performance, candidates may only complete the minimum number of questions.
-The RN test focuses on supervising and managing care, whereas the PN exam covers coordinating nursing care under the supervision of registered nurses.
+The RN test focuses on supervising and managing care, whereas the PN exam covers coordinating nursing care with the supervision of registered nurses.